-Comey took Trump request to ‘let go’ of Flynn probe as a ‘direction’
+Comey took Trump request to ‘let Flynn go’ as a ‘direction’ from the president

 Issued on: Modified: